What’s a Money Date (and Why You Should Have One)

 • Does my spending reflect what I care about most?

-• Am I spending out of habit or obligation?
+• Am I spending out of habit, convenience, or obligation?

-• How can I spend more on what’s important to me?
+• How can I spend more on what’s most important to me?

 Money Dates with a Partner